click on the menu below to navigate this site

 Draping clouds.

-The sharp and craggy hills that surrounded us were draped in clouds; draped like a dress maker would hang material on a model to test a look.
+The sharp and craggy hills that surrounded us were draped in clouds, like a dressmaker would hang material on a model to test a look.
 The look nature achieved was one where we could imagine dinosaurs still roamed and Homo sapiens had not yet evolved.
 We drove for hours through this wilderness without seeing another car, farm, or human.
-Its splendor staggered us and its remoteness tore at our hearts.
+Its splendor staggered us, and its remoteness tore at our hearts.

 Cliffs and gray sand beaches.

 We eventually reached the ocean and stopped to view rugged cliffs and gray sand beaches.
-When we returned to our car we found it infested with small, but ravenous, flies.
-They soon began biting Julia, and when they bit they caused a sharp pain like someone jabbing you with a needle; quite a disproportionate pain compared to their size.
+When we returned to our car, we found it infested with small but ravenous flies.
+They soon began biting Julia, and when they bit, they caused a sharp pain like someone jabbing you with a needle - quite a disproportionate pain compared to their size.
 Julia began hunting them down and squashing them like the filthy bugs they were.
-But she was bitten another two or three times while engaged with their destruction.
-I consoled her, but was sure she was exaggerating their bite and sting, then one bit me on my hand.
+But she was bitten another two or three times while engaged in their destruction.
+I consoled her but was sure she was exaggerating their bite and sting.
+Then one bit me on my hand.

 I knew then she was not overstating the pain.
-In my struggle with the beast I inadvertently swerved the car all over the road, but managed to regain control and kill the monster.
+In my struggle with the beast, I inadvertently swerved the car all over the road but managed to regain control and kill the monster.
 I now knew what was sending Julia into her extinction frenzy.
 My goodness, these little buggers could bite!
 It took several hours before Julia had eradicated every last one from the cabin of our car.
-We had planned to take a hike on one of the trails nearby, but after this experience with the little flying terrors we decided against it and push on to Lake Wanaka.
+We had planned to take a hike on one of the trails nearby, but after this experience with the little flying terrors, we decided against it and pushed on to Lake Wanaka.
 We hoped it was far enough away that we would not have to endure these creatures again.

 Sunrise over Lake Wanaka.

-Less rain produces a completely different environment; still beautiful in its own way.
+Less rain produces a completely different environment, still beautiful in its own way.
 Lake Wanaka is very large and surrounded by tall and weathered mountains denuded of trees and forest.
 The township of Wanaka was filled with magnificent fall colors.
-The golden brows, dark reds, and honey colors of the tress took our breath away, as we drove the main street.
-These colors, produced by non native tress mainly, seem to fit perfectly with the brown plains and mountains all about.
+The golden browns, dark reds, and honey colors of the trees took our breath away as we drove the main street.
+These colors, produced mainly by non-native trees, seemed to fit perfectly with the brown plains and mountains all about.
 We finally arrived at our hotel and immediately took our walk along the lakeshore amongst the glorious fall hues.

 Wanaka Video